I was wedded and it whetted my thirst

 Only then did I reckon my curse!

 An actual wave of literal babies.
 In massive amounts, unstoppable, they sweep over all.
 Possibly gurgling the whole time.
 It can be of any species, especially ones that reproduce at an alarming rate.
-Usually a metaphor for how parenthood is all consuming or to just be plain weird.
-Or it could be a visual metaphor for the Malthusian catastrophe.
+Usually a metaphor for the anxiety of parenthood, or the worlds overpopulation problems, but sometimes its just thrown in for random humor.
+See also Too Many Babies.

 - Monsieur Jean once dreams that he's the lord of a castle being bombarded with babies, to the point where all his soldiers are overwhelmed with them.

 - In Shrek the Third, Shrek has a nightmare about becoming a father, and in the middle of it a flood of baby ogres pours in through the window and chases him into the next scene.

 - In WALLE When the ship is hijacked by Auto and tilting at a dangerous angle, a very large group of babies spill out of their hover-cribs and slide across the floor.
 They are saved by Mary and John.

 Mary: John, get ready to have some kids!

 - In Storks: Junior in anger causes the baby machine at Stork Mountain to go at max speed, leading to a very large amount of babies being created that overwhelms the conveyor belt system.

 - The giant demonic entity that Mok summons up from hell in Rock & Rule briefly morphs into a mass of hideous baby-like creatures that fly towards the audience.